Brandon Carr: 2009 season

 On January 23, 2009, the Chiefs fired head coach Herman Edwards after they finished with a 2–14 record in 2008.
 Carr and Flowers entered training camp slated as the starting cornerbacks under new defensive coordinator Clancy Pendergast.
 Carr saw minor competition for his role from Maurice Leggett and Ricardo Colclough.
 Head coach Todd Haley officially named Carr and Flowers the starting cornerback duo to begin the regular season.

-In Week 4, Carr collected four solo tackles and a season-high three pass deflections in a 27–16 loss to the New York Giants.
-During Week 11, he recorded a season-high eight solo tackles during a 27–24 victory against the Pittsburgh Steelers.
+During Week 4, Carr collected four solo tackles and a season-high three pass deflections in a 27–16 loss to the New York Giants.
+During Week 11, he recorded a season-high eight solo tackles in a 27–24 victory over the Pittsburgh Steelers.

-Carr finished his second season, with 62 combined tackles (56 solo), 19 passes defensed, two tackles for loss, an interception, a forced fumble, and a fumble recovery in 16 games and starts.
+Carr finished his second professional season with 62 combined tackles (56 solo), 19 passes defensed, two tackles for loss, an interception, a forced fumble, and a fumble recovery in 16 games and starts.

 2010 season

 Carr and Flowers were retained as the starting cornerbacks entering camp under new defensive coordinator Romeo Crennel.
 Head coach Todd Haley officially named them the starters to begin 2010.

 During Week 5, Carr recorded a season-high eight combined tackles and a pass deflection during a 19–9 loss at the Indianapolis Colts.
 On December 12, 2010, he tied his season-high of eight combined tackles in the Chiefs' 31–0 loss at the San Diego Chargers in Week 14.
 He finished the season with 57 combined tackles (46 solo), 25 pass deflections, and an interception in 16 games and 16 starts.

 The Chiefs finished first atop the AFC West with a 10–6 record.
 On January 9, 2011, Carr started in his first NFL playoff game and made three solo tackles in a 30–7 loss to the Baltimore Ravens in the AFC Wildcard Game.